-Take one to two capsules twice daily, or as directed by your healthcare practitioner.
+Take one to two capsules twice daily, or as directed by your healthcare professional.

-Consult your healthcare practitioner prior to use.
-Individuals taking medication should discuss potential interactions with their healthcare practitioner.
+Consult your healthcare professional prior to use.
+Individuals taking medication should discuss potential interactions with their healthcare professional.
 Do not use if tamper seal is damaged.